 My youngest wants lots of physical touch.
 She wants tickle fights and tucked in at night.
 She wants hugs and kisses.
 She wants to wrestle and play around on the floor.

 I’m certain they’ll grow and change.
 Even I have seasons where I need different kinds of love.
 The key is I need to demonstrate my love for them, rain or shine, in order for them to feel secure in their value as my kids.
 When I love them for who they are, they’re more relaxed about life and confident in how they’re made.

-That is probably the most important lesson I’ve learned about being a dad: my children’s sense of who they are and who God rests on my shoulders.
+Loving them for who they are is probably the most important lesson I’ve learned about being a dad: my children’s sense of who they are and who God is rests on my shoulders.

 I wrestle with this because there are plenty of counter-examples.
 There are healthy people who had fathers who fell woefully short and plenty of others whose lives have collapsed but had great dads.

 The realist in me recognizes my daughter will grow up and make her own choices.
 But the question I repeatedly ask myself is whether she’ll be a good adult because of or in spite of me.

 - Whoever spares the rod hates their children, but the one who loves their children is careful to discipline them.
 Proverbs 13:24